frankmeza/frankmeza/src/pages/articles/2018-05-20---essential-concepts-for-junior-developers-to-know/index.md

 - what will these clients do with the data?
 - types of server data - XML, JSON, HTML
 - HTTP requests, HTTP responses: status codes, body, headers
-- the high level ideas behind [authentication][mozilla:authentication]
+- for bonus points: the high level ideas behind [authentication][mozilla:authentication]

 ### HTTP Verbs